-Further information about the Fair Work Act requirements for union officials exercising rights of entry can be obtained from the Fair Work Commission at fwc.gov.au.
+Further information about the Fair Work Act 2009 (Cth) requirements for union officials exercising rights of entry can be obtained from the Fair Work Commission at fwc.gov.au and the Fair Work Ombudsman at www.fairwork.gov.au.

-Notifying the PCBU about an HSR's assistant
+Notifying the PCBU about a HSR's assistant

-The WHS Act does not require an HSR to notify the PCBU in writing that they have requested a person to assist them in carrying out their functions or exercising their powers as an HSR, nor does the WHS Act require an HSR or HSR's assistant to notify the PCBU about any need for the assistant to access the workplace.
+The WHS Act does not require a HSR to notify the PCBU in writing that they have requested a person to assist them in carrying out their functions or exercising their powers as a HSR, nor does the WHS Act require a HSR or HSR's assistant to notify the PCBU about any need for the assistant to access the workplace.

-Note: Under the Model Work Health and Safety Act a person assisting an HSR must notify the PCBU and the PWMC in writing if they propose to access the workplace to provide assistance and must do so at least 24 hours before entry.
+Note: Under the Model Work Health and Safety Act a person assisting a HSR must notify the PCBU and the PWMC in writing if they propose to access the workplace to provide assistance and must do so at least 24 hours before entry.
 This requirement is referred to in Safe Work Australia's Worker representation and participation guide.
 However, this requirement was not adopted in the Commonwealth WHS Act.